LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

-To prove it all we have to do is apply Plancherel on $u$ and move terms around via duality,
+To prove it, all we have to do is apply Plancherel on $u$ and move terms around via duality,

 <div>